 He is a Recorder of the Crown Court and is also authorised to sit on civil claims.

-Louis is ranked Tier 1 for his public law work in The Legal 500 2018 guide – “His legal acumen is first rate.”
+Louis is ranked Tier 1 for his public law work in The Legal 500 2021 guide – “Highly skilled barrister with excellent knowledge of his working area.”

 Public Law / JR Cases

 - Acted as the Chairman of a multi-disciplinary Independent Review Panel which conducted an Inquiry for a British University.
 This Inquiry considered the very important issue of the extent to which the University had discharged its Prevent Duty.
 This is a duty imposed upon Higher Education bodies under the Counter Terrorism and Security Act 2015.

 - Acting for the HM Coroner challenging the inquest into the death of the Claimant’s mother.
 The Trust, caring for the deceased, had failed to repeat blood gases prior to the deceased’s discharge.
 Due to detailed Grounds for Contesting the claim, the Judicial Review claim was refused.

 - Challenges to community care plans

 - Whether a multi-disciplinary assessment was required prior to a decision to close a local authority care home